retest/docs/docs/recheck/usage/filter.md

 A filter is built up using one or multiple expressions.
 They may be chained using a comma with a whitespace `, `.
 Note that the order of the expressions is important, which is lazily executed from left to right and stops once an expression does not match anymore.

-We currently support these expressions (chained expresions are included ):
+We currently support these expressions (chained expressions are included ):

 ```text
 $element